hex-plex/CP/README.md

 # CP
-These are some of the questions that i have solved so as to be able to review it later
+These are for reviewing later.